-PENNSYLVANIA CELEBRATES SIX-YEAR IMPROVEMENT IN PRETERM BIRTH RATE Receives “B” On 2013 March Of Dimes Premature Birth Report Card
+PENNSYLVANIA CELEBRATES SEVEN-YEAR IMPROVEMENT IN PRETERM BIRTH RATE!
+Receives “B” On 2014 March Of Dimes Premature Birth Report Card

-Pennsylvania lowered its preterm birth rate, giving more babies a healthy start in life and contributing to the national six-year improving trend.
+The seven-year improving trend in Pennsylvania’s preterm birth rate, helped give more babies a healthy start in life and contributed to the improvement in the national rate.

-The March of Dimes attributed the improved rates to an expansion of successful programs and interventions, including actions by state health officials here and in all other states, the District of Columbia and Puerto Rico, who formally set goals to lower their preterm birth rates 8 percent by 2014 from their 2009 rate.
+The March of Dimes attributed the improved rates to an expansion of successful programs and interventions, including actions by state health officials here and every other state, the District of Columbia and Puerto Rico.

 “We will continue to work together to improve access to health care, help women quit smoking and, through our Healthy Babies Are Worth the Wait consumer education campaign, encourage women and health care providers to avoid scheduling a delivery before 39 weeks of pregnancy unless medically necessary,” said Dr. Greenspan.

-The United States again received a “C” on the March of Dimes Report Card.
-Grades are based on comparing each state’s and the nation’s 2012 preliminary preterm birth rates with the March of Dimes 2020 goal of 9.6 percent of all live births.
-The U.S. preterm birth rate is 11.5 percent, a decline of 10 percent from the peak of 12.8 percent in 2006.
+Grades are based on comparing each state’s and the nation’s 2013 preliminary preterm birth rates with the March of Dimes 2020 goal of 9.6 percent of all live births.
+The U.S. preterm birth rate is 11.4 percent, a decline of 11 percent from the peak of 12.8 percent in 2006.

 The Report Card information for the U.S. and states will be available online at: marchofdimes.org/reportcard.

 The March of Dimes is the leading nonprofit organization for pregnancy and baby health.
-With chapters nationwide, the March of Dimes works to improve the health of babies by preventing birth defects, premature birth and infant mortality.
+For more than 75 years, moms and babies have benefited from March of Dimes research, education, vaccines, and breakthroughs.
+Find out how you can help raise funds to prevent premature birth and birth defects by walking in March for Babies at marchforbabies.org.
 For the latest resources and information, visit marchofdimes.org or nacersano.org.
-Find us on Facebookand follow us on Twitter.
+Find us on Facebook and follow us on Twitter.